DataDog/documentation/content/en/logs/guide/control-sensitive-logs-data.md

 ## Fix the source of the data upstream

+### Redact sensitive data in streaming logs using Sensitive Data Scanner

+Use out-of-the-box or custom rules to identify and redact sensitive data in your logs.[Learn more.][19]

 ### Stop indexing sensitive logs

-This is an optional step to prevent additional sensitive data from being sent to Datadog.
-However keep in mind that you’ll still need to address the sensitive data already sent to Datadog.
+If not using the Sensitive Data Scanner, determine whether you want to exclude any new logs containing sensitive data from being indexed entirely.
+You’ll still need to address the logs containing sensitive data already indexed in Datadog.

-* Find which index(es) that hold sensitive data are susceptible to routing.
+* Find which index(es) hold logs with sensitive data.
 * For each index, add an exclusion filter based on the sensitive outline query.

 {{< img src="logs/guide/sensitive/sensitive_exclusion-filters.png" alt="Sensitive Exclusion Filters" style="width:80%;" >}}

 ### Stop sending sensitive data to Datadog

+If certain kinds of sensitive data are totally prohibited from leaving your environments and coming to Datadog, then add scrubbing rules at source collection.
 If you have way to change the loggers themselves, Datadog provides you with solutions to prevent compliance-sensitive data from being sent outside of your platform when using the [Datadog Agent][11] for Log Collection:

 * [Scrub sensitive data][12] from your logs before you send them to Datadog.